Emmy nominations 2020 - Succession, Ozark, Watchmen among top contenders at this year's awards

 Emmy nominations 2020 – Succession, Ozark, Watchmen among top contenders at this year’s awards

-As well as traditional broadcasters being recognised, streaming platforms enjoy a haul of nominations, with Netflix coming out on top, and newcomer Disney+ earning it’s first nod for Star Wars spin-off The Mandalorian.
-Apple TV+’s The Morning Show also features in several categories, but Amazon Prime Video will be disappointed that high-profile series such as The Boys and Utopia were overlooked.

-Succession, Ozark, Watchmen are among the top contenders in the drama genre, bagging no less than three nominations each across all categories.

-Meanwhile, over in comedy, Netflix dominate with nominations for Dead to Me, The Kominsky Method and Schitt’s Creek, while fellow US hits Blackish and The Good Place also on the list.
+Meanwhile, over in comedy, Netflix dominates with nominations for Dead to Me, The Kominsky Method and Schitt’s Creek, while fellow US hits Blackish and The Good Place have also earned nods.

 Outstanding Lead Actor in a Comedy Series